nopnop2002/esp-idf-ssd1306/FreeTypeDemo/README.md

 - Copy font file to fonts directory.

-- Select font
+- Select font.
   load_font("/fonts/consola.ttf");

-- Specify the display position and threshold
+- Specify the display position and threshold.
+  The lower the threshold, the thicker the text.
+  The larger the threshold, the thinner the text.
   render_text(&dev, 0, 16, 128, "FreeType");